|Location||Hong Kong, Cathedral of the Immaculate Conception|

 |Specs||III/60 + Ped|

 In the 1921 Dictionary of Organs and Organists, the entry for the “Roman Catholic Cathedral” gives “Built by Blackett and Howden.
 2 Manuals”.
-However while this notes the rebuild, it appears to give the old specs.
+However while this notes the rebuild, it appears to give the old specs of the Facchetti organ.
 Herbert Westerby (ca. 1865-1949), the British organist, gave the specs as III/60 in his 1927 encyclopedia, The Complete Organ Recitalist.
 The financial accounts for the Vicariate Apostolic of Hong Kong show that 75 dollars was spent on a harmonium in 1920, suggesting that this served while the organ was under reconstruction.

 After World War Two damage, in 1949 an unknown builder made some repairs.
-Some pipes (and possibly the console) from the derelict St. John’s Cathedral organ (rebuilt by Blackett in 1937) were donated for this purpose at the time that HKG1927a was dismantled, and other parts were obtained from Italy.
-The much-rebuilt organ was still functioning to some extent into the 1960s, but in the early 1970s it was dismantled and discarded, except for case.
+Some pipes from the derelict St. John’s Cathedral organ (rebuilt by Blackett in 1937) were donated for this purpose at the time that HKG1927a was dismantled, and other parts and a new console were obtained from Italy.
+The much-rebuilt organ was still functioning to some extent into the 1960s, but in the early 1970s it was dismantled and discarded, except for the case.
 It now houses a Rodgers electronic organ.

 Some traces of the pneumatic action survive (see photos)